 Nike stock slides after quarterly profit misses Wall Street estimates

-Nike (NKE) reported fourth-quarter sales that topped Wall Street expectations, but profits came in lower than expected after the bell on Thursday.
+Nike (NKE) reported fourth quarter sales that topped Wall Street expectations, but profits came in lower than expected after the bell on Thursday.

-Shares of Nike were down about 3% after the report.
+Nike stock was down about 3% after the report.

 Here's how Nike's results stacked up against Wall Street analyst expectations, according to Bloomberg consensus estimates: